davidwarrington/start-page-tutorial/README.md

 Your message probably doesn't look very grand.
 The reason being that the `<p>` tag is the default element used for paragraphs, which typically aren't very large.
 So your browser will style that as if it were normal text.
 We want our message to be big though, otherwise will anybody read it?

 Change the paragraph tag to a heading tag.
 For this example we'll use `<h1>` or _"heading 1"_.
 There are six types of heading _h1_ to _h6_.
 Each of these is supposed to represent a hierarchy of importance.
 A `h1` is the most important and as such should only be used once on your page.
+All other heading tags can be used as many times as you'd like.

 Your body tag should now look like this: